Migration studies: Epidemiology

 In epidemiology, an "immigration study" is a method of understanding the relative importance of inherited genetics and environmental factor in medical conditions whose incidence varies around the world.
 It examines the incidence of conditions in populations who have moved (or whose recent ancestors have moved) between places at different rates.
 Often the immigrant population can be shown to have similar rates to the population of the new location, suggesting that environmental factors such as diet, obesity and exercise are the dominant determinants.

-Assimilation

 The ethics of researching migration

 Research on human migration may be used to enforce or inform the strategies of national governments and law enforcement bodies.
 For instance, studying how undocumented immigrants access healthcare may enable a government to clamp down on these practices, or critical studies of clandestine migration may inform border securitisation policies which might restrict those same migration flows.
 Furthermore, migrants frequently represent vulnerable or marginalised subjects and scholarly research into migrant groups might compound or worsen conditions for these groups.
 The ethics of how to navigate the tensions and questions raised by carrying out research on migration, and the consequences of investigating sensitive topics within migration studies, are becoming an increasingly discussed topic.
 This is part of a broader development of greater reflexivity regarding research ethics in the social sciences.